Avaiga/taipy-getting-started-gui/step_07/ReadMe.md

 ## Step 7: Multi-pages, navbars, and menus

 The creation of a multi-page application is greatly simplified with Taipy.
-To create a multi-page application, a dictionary of pages has to be defined.
+A dictionary of pages must be defined to create a multi-page application.
 Here we will create three Pages: a Root page and two pages (page1 & page2).
 We will use Visual elements like a menu or navbar on this root page to navigate between page1 and page2.

 ```python